Venseven/CrackStation/README.md

 # Name : Venkatesh Subramaniyan

-# Crackstation - 1.0.0
+# Crackstation - 2.0.0
-The following version supports single character.
+The following version supports single as well as double character decryption.
 The list of characters include alphabets (both uppercase and lowercase) and numbers (0-9).

 ## Package CrackStation
-The following method (**Decrypt**) accepts the SHA1 encrypted string and returns a decrypted character.
+The following method (**Decrypt**) accepts the SHA1 encrypted string and returns the decrypted string.

     Decrypt:
         input arguments (heading):